Robertoarce/wakatto/docs/APP_ASSESSMENT.md

-# Psyche AI - App Assessment
+# Wakatto - App Assessment

 ## Overview

-**Psyche AI** is a React Native mobile application (iOS, Android, Web) built with Expo that serves as an AI-powered diary/journaling app.
-Users can interact with an AI assistant to record their thoughts, track conversations, and potentially visualize their personal data through characters and knowledge graphs.
+**Wakatto** is a React Native mobile application (iOS, Android, Web) built with Expo that serves as an AI-powered diary/journaling app with interactive 3D character assistants.
+Users can interact with AI characters called "Wakattors" to record their thoughts, track conversations, and visualize their personal data through an engaging 3D interface.

 ### Current Status: **✅ Fully Functional MVP**